cameroncondry/cbc-kitten-scientists/README.md

 #### Trading

-Trades with the following races when gold is at 95% capacity and will use 25% of the amount available.

-- zebra
+Trades with races when gold and catpower are at 95% capacity.
+Uses 50% of the amount available, divided among races based on a separate race amount factor.
+Note that the actual amount traded per race is the trade amount multiplied by the per-race amount.
+Ex: we will trade 12.5% of the total available gold and catpower with zebras in the winter (but no more than 50% of the total slab in one trade).

+- zebras, 25% of the trade total in winter
+- zebras, 25% of the trade total in spring

 #### Cat Power